-After this preliminary data is entered, and the Correlate button is pressed to signify completion, the module accepts input of water analysis data through almost the same analytical input form that is used in the Source Analysis, Surface Water Analysis, Water One and Water Two input modules.
+After this preliminary data is entered, and the Correlate button is pressed to signify completion, the module accepts input of water analysis data through almost the same analytical input form that is used in the Once Through Source Analysis module and Cooling Tower Make-up Analysis modules.
 The Input Lab Data form adds two (2) significant fields to the water analysis forms - dosage and time.
 The input form differs in another way - operation.
 The Lab Data Input Form replaces itself with a fresh form every time OK is pressed.